South Korea urges North to restore hotlines for any talks

 As possible reconciliation steps, Kim Yo Jong floated the idea of announcing the war’s end as Moon wished, rebuilding a joint liaison office that North Korea destroyed last year and holding an inter-Korean summit.

 North Korea’s already devastated economy has suffered further recent setbacks from the coronavirus pandemic, which has decimated its external trade, mostly with its last major ally, China.
-Kim Jong Un has said his country faces the “worst-ever” crisis due to a combination of the pandemic, the sanctions, and a series of natural disasters.
+Kim Jong Un has said his country faces the “worst-ever” crisis due to a combination of the pandemic, the sanctions and natural disasters last year.

 It’s unclear if the Norths’ outreach would provide it with badly needed sanctions relief and other rewards.
 U.S. officials have repeatedly expressed hopes to sit down for talks with North Korea, but have also made it clear they will continue sanctions until the North takes concrete steps toward denuclearization.